Jordy Tutuarima

-His Grandfather is Indonesian of Moluccan descent.

 Club career

 NEC, Oss and Juliana '31

 Born in Velp, Tutuarima started his youth career at local club SC Elistha then moved to the junior team NEC and played in the club for 10 years.

 In the 2012–13 season, he was given the opportunity to obtain a contract to acquire and at the end of August, he signed a one-year contract with an option on another season.

 In 2012 Tutuarima joined NEC where he met up Navarone Foor, a fellow player of Indonesian descent and a friend since childhood.
 On 10 October 2012, he made his professional debut in a home game against Heracles Almelo replacing Leroy George in the Eredivisie.

 On 30 January 2014, he was loaned to FC Oss.
 After his contract with NEC ended, Tutuarima moved to amateur club Juliana '31 after having trialled with JVC Cuijk.

 Telstar

 From the summer of 2015, it was first announced that he would play for JVC Cuijk but he then opted for a move to Koninklijke HFC.

 On 6 May 2015, however, it was announced he signed a one-year contract with Telstar, marking his return to professional football.